Effective Integration of Weighted Cost-to-go and Conflict Heuristic within Suboptimal CBS: Introduction

 Enhanced CBS (ECBS)~\citep{barer2014suboptimal} introduced the first bounded-suboptimal version of CBS, utilizing a focal search on the high level as well as another focal search planner on the low level that minimizes path conflicts with other agents and therefore decreases the CT size.
 ECBS specifically mentions how modifying the low level planner to use a weighted cost-to-go heuristic returns paths with many conflicts, leading to a larger CT tree and proved ``ineffective in [their] experiments" as direct motivation for reducing the path conflits instead.
 Explicit Estimation CBS (EECBS)~\citep{li2021eecbs} replaces ECBS's high level focal search with Explicit Estimation Search~\citep{thayer2011bounded} but keeps the same low level focal search.
 Continuous-time CBS (CCBS)~\citep{continuouscbs} incorporates Safe Interval Path Planning (SIPP)~\citep{Phillips2011SIPPSI} to speed up the low level search by reasoning about waits but also does not employ a weighted heuristic.
 To the authors' best knowledge, no prior work has effectively used a weighted cost-to-go heuristic in any manner in the CBS framework, with the prevailing norm that doing so would lead to more conflicts, reduce performance, or remove bounded sub-optimality.

-Our key insight is that we can use the conflict heuristic \textit{along with a weighted cost-to-go heuristic}.
-To the authors' knowledge, we introduce the first bounded sub-optimal CBS methods that incorporates a weighted cost-to-go heuristic with the conflict heuristic within CBS's single agent planner.
-Our contributions are
+Our initial insight is that we can use the weighted cost-to-go heuristic along with the conflict heuristic.
+We introduce the first bounded sub-optimal CBS methods that incorporate a weighted cost-to-go heuristic with the conflict heuristic within CBS's single agent planner.
+We find that performance (and large performance gains) is controlled by the relative weight of the cost-to-go and conflict heuristic which allows us to trade off low-level and high-level work, see Figure \ref{fig:illustrative-example}.
+This runs counter to the experience of researchers familiar with single agent planning where we would expect the weighted cost-to-go heuristic to improve performance by finding paths faster.
+Our contributions are:

-\begin{enumerate} \item Incorporating the weighted cost-to-go heuristic in the open queue, and studying how the path lower bounds interact with certain CBS improvements. \item Combining the weighted cost-to-go heuristic with a weighted conflict heuristic in the focal queue, and discovering an important relationship between the two weights. \item Reducing PP to one particular step of sub-optimal CBS and showing that our weighted variant is the natural generalization.
-We recommend practitioners using PP switch to our methods as they can get the same initial prioritized planning behaviour while still being complete. \end{enumerate}
+\begin{enumerate} \item Incorporating the weighted cost-to-go heuristic in the open queue, and studying how the path lower bounds interact with certain CBS improvements. \item Combining the weighted cost-to-go heuristic with a weighted conflict heuristic ratio in the focal queue and demonstrating that the relative weight, not the weighted heuristic, dictates performance.
+We provide additional analysis and show how this behaviour is novel in respect to existing CBS and single-agent planning intuition. \item Reducing PP to a particular step of suboptimal CBS and showing that our methods are the natural generalization. \end{enumerate}